openedx/openedx-user-groups/docs/decisions/0002-user-groups-model-foundations.rst

   * ``operator``: the comparison logic (e.g., >, in, !=, exists)
   * ``config``: a JSON-encoded configuration object (e.g., 30, ["es", "fr"])

-* Use a single shared ``Criterion`` table to store all criterion records, with each record belonging to a specific group through a foreign key relationship.
+* Use a single shared ``Criterion`` table to store all criterion records, with each record belonging to a specific group.
-* Enable consistent storage of all rule types regardless of data source, scope, or logic while maintaining group-specific criterion instances.
+* Enable consistent storage of all criterion types regardless of data source, scope, or logic while maintaining group-specific criterion instances.
 * Delegate validation responsibility to the criterion type class rather than enforcing structure at the database level.
 * Store configuration as unstructured JSON to support heterogeneous criterion types while maintaining schema flexibility.
+The logic for validation and evaluation is defined in the criterion type class.

 Define criterion types as reusable templates across groups
 ----------------------------------------------------------

 To enable reuse of criterion type definitions across groups while maintaining isolation, we will:

 * Use criterion types as templates that define how a criterion behaves: name, configuration model, supported operators, evaluator, and validations.
+For example:

+  * ``name``: the name of the criterion type (e.g., "last_login").
+This is the ID of the criterion type, and should be unique across the system.
+  * ``class ConfigModel(BaseModel)``: a pydantic model that defines the configuration schema for the criterion type.
+This is used to validate the configuration of the criterion when it is created or updated.
+  * ``supported_operators``: the list of operators supported by the criterion type.
+This is used to validate the operator of the criterion when it is created or updated.
+  * ``def evaluate(self) -> QuerySet``: the Python class method responsible for evaluating the criterion.
+This is used to evaluate the criterion.

 * Enable the reuse of criterion type definitions across multiple groups, with isolation achieved by storing separate criterion records for each group in the shared ``Criterion`` table.
 * Allow different groups to configure the same criterion type independently (e.g., "last_login" with different day thresholds).
 * Store criterion records as group-specific entries; there is no global repository of shared criterion instances between groups.